The young queen of Sweden, Hedvig Eleonora – whose beauty had enticed the king to marry her – needed a jaw-dropping palace.

 Drottningholm Palace, to be exact…

 Hedvig Eleonora’s husband, the king, had recently died, and she would rule as regent of the country until their young son was old enough to become the next king.
 Sweden was one of the most powerful states in Europe, and the palace she would commission had to dazzle visiting royalty and dignitaries with its grandeur.

-And so, in 1662, Drottningholm Palace was built in grand Baroque style.
+And so, in 1662, Drottningholm Palace (or “Drottningholm slott” in Swedish) was built in grand Baroque style.

 As it turned out, Eleonora – like the Chinese Empress Dowager Xiaozhuang – ended up reigning for much of her life.

 Later, when her grandson left to fight the Great Northern War between Russia and the Swedish empire, she assumed control of Sweden once again.

 Drottningholm Palace – Hedwig Eleonora’s bedchamber

 Eleonora never actually slept in this state bedchamber though.
 She used it for official purposes, to greet visitors.
 No doubt she succeeded in impressing many prominent guests here during her long reign!

 Louisa Ulrika’s artistic influence